stefanlupu/3D-Engine/README.md

 Bellow you can see gifs of the engine running in it's various states of development:

-* Basic unit cube spinning:
+* Basic unit cube spinning with some simple rendering optimization:

   ![](3d-cube-demo.gif)